menu

 Demographics

-In terms of college education, Merrimac is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.56% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Merrimac is somewhat higher than in the average US city of 21.84%: 26.56% of adults 25 and older in the village have at least a bachelor's degree.

 Merrimac is a somewhat ethnically-diverse village.
 The people who call Merrimac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merrimac residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Merrimac include German, Irish, English, Norwegian, and Swedish.